 By Steve Milner • August 8, 2018 The Sound Devices MD-4 With Dante audio networks, your approach to getting audio on or off of the network at various locations can be central to getting the most out of your system.
 When using networked gear like stage boxes and Dante enabled consoles, you have a number of options in smaller devices for working with just a few channels of audio at remote locations.
 Gear such as the Audinate Avio adapters, and the Shure ANI4 units are great for two or four channels, but between that and full sized stage boxes, the options under two thousand dollars are somewhat limited.
 The MD-4 gives us four channels in and four out, along with high-quality microphone preamps, headphone monitoring & the ability to operate directly from battery power if necessary.
 It’s a flexible unit and fits well into a lot of situations.
 Check out the video for an closer look at the MD-4 and let us know what Dante adapters you’re using and why in the comments below.
 DcSoundOp About Steve Steve Milner Steve Milner (aka @DcSoundOp) is a freelance sound engineer who travels the world for work and attempts to create educational and entertaining videos and production related content along the way. http://www.dcsoundop.com Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Dante DcSoundOp Interfaces MD-4 Networking Reviews Shoptalk Sound Devices Steve Milner Video · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.